 Signs and symptoms

 - Swelling of the painful area

 - Changes in skin temperature

-- Diminished swelling
+- Joint stiffness and swelling

-- A full medical history
+- A full medical history and physical examination

 - Discussion of current pain symptoms

 - X-rays and magnetic resonance imaging (MRI) scans to assess bone changes

 - Sympathetic nervous system tests to detect impaired function of the sympathetic nervous system, which regulates the body's unconscious functions like heart rate and blood flow.

 - Blood tests to rule out other causes.